qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Try to pack data into contagious array, (instead of objects laid out sparsely managed by allocator).
 - Use handle (e.g. array index) or ID to replace reference.
 - **Decouple object ID with memory address**.
-An ID can be save to disk and sent via network, but a pointer cannot (the same address cannot be used in another process or after process restart, because there may be other data in the same address).
+An ID can be saved to disk and sent via network, but a pointer cannot (the same address cannot be used in another process or after process restart, because there may be other data in the same address).
 - The different fields of the same object doesn't necessarily need to be together in memory.
 The one field of many objects can be put together (parallel array).
 - Manage memory based on **arenas**.